The Golden Gate Bridge rising through Karl the Fog

 Partnership

-TekTrek is bringing some of the most ambitious technical students on the East Coast to San Francisco.
-The House is where the SF builder ecosystem actually hangs out.
+TekTrek brings some of the most ambitious technical students on the East Coast to San Francisco.
+The House is where the SF builder ecosystem actually gathers.
 Putting them in the same room is the whole point.

 • For the cohort